infratographer/website/source/docs/docs/identity-and-access-management/identity.md

 ### Identities are bound to issuers

 A subject's identity provider is considered to be part of their identity.
-For example, if a user has the email address `foo@example.com` and is registered with two OIDC providers `https://auth.example.com` and `https://internal.example.com`, they should present with two separate subject URNs depending on the method of authentication used.
+For example, if a user has the email address `foo@example.com` and is registered with two OIDC providers `https://auth.example.com` and `https://internal.example.com`, they should present with two separate identities with unique subject URNs depending on the method of authentication used.

 #### Rationale